Deals4 min read

 Row of silver sedans parked at a dealership lot

-The mid-size sedan segment has the most competitive incentive programs of any vehicle category in June 2026.
+The mid-size sedan segment has the most competitive incentive programs of any vehicle category in June 2026 — which is exactly why I keep telling sedan shoppers not to feel like the forgotten ones.
 High days-supply across Hyundai, Nissan, and even Honda means dealers are willing to deal.
-Toyota Camry remains the outlier — tight supply and Toyota's hybrid-only powertrain for 2026 mean there are no meaningful cash programs.
-The best deals this month are on the Honda Accord, Hyundai Sonata, and Nissan Altima.
+The Camry is the outlier — tight supply and Toyota's hybrid-only 2026 powertrain mean no meaningful cash.
+The best deals this month are on the Accord, Sonata, and Altima.
 All lease examples use 36-month/10,000-mile assumptions.

 Toyota Camry

-The 2026 Camry is hybrid-only (every trim is the 2.5L hybrid).
-Toyota's discipline on inventory keeps leverage minimal.
+The 2026 Camry is hybrid-only (every trim is the 2.5L hybrid), and Toyota's inventory discipline keeps leverage minimal.

 ModelTrimProgramTerms